Editorial Note: This post was first updated on November 4th, 2019, and was updated a second time on October 18, 2022.

-Rev. Homer Noley, considered a Native American trailblazer, died earlier this year in March at the age of 85.
+Rev. Homer Noley is considered a Native American trailblazer.
 He “was a member of the Choctaw Nation and founder of the National United Methodist Native American Center.”
 Ginny Underwood writes, “For nearly 40 years, Noley worked for the inclusion of Native Americans at all levels of the denomination.”
 Rev. Noley authored the book First White Frost: Native Americans and United Methodism, published by Abingdon Press in 1991, and co-authored the book A Native American Theology (Orbis Books, 2001).

 Vine Deloria Jr.

 Vine Deloria Jr. was a Standing Rock Sioux who, as reported by Kirk Johnson for the New York Times, “burst into the American consciousness in 1969 with his book Custer Died for Your Sins: An Indian Manifesto.”
 A prolific author, he wrote over 20 books in his lifetime, including God is Red: A Native View of Religion, which is in its 30th year anniversary.
 Mr. Deloria Jr. earned a Theology degree from the Lutheran School of Theology in Rock Island, IL, and a Law Degree from the University of Colorado.
 In 1978, he “established the first Master’s Degree program for American Indian Studies in the United States.”
 Mr. Deloria died in 2005 at the age of 72.